flgkd/integer-linear-programming-notes/notes/09-benders-decomposition.md

 whenever the primal and dual Subproblems are feasible and have finite optimal values.

+The extreme-point and extreme-ray arguments used below follow standard LP and polyhedral theory [4].

 For the geometric derivation below, assume that $U$ is nonempty and pointed.
 If $U$ contains a lineality space, the same idea requires the corresponding lineality directions to be handled explicitly.

 ---